RealityMoez/fcis_library/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Open `main.html` in your preferred web browser.
+3. Open `main.html` in your web browser.

 ---